Genetic Testing

 OncoPed® - Pediatric tumors and rare genetic cancer syndromes

-OncoPed® is indicated for the analysis of genes conferring susceptibility to tumors that develop predominantly in pediatric age and for the evaluation of rare syndromic conditions that may also develop in adulthood (e.g., melanomas and renal neoplasms).
+OncoPed® is intended for the analysis of genes that confer susceptibility to tumors that develop predominantly in childhood and for the assessment of rare syndromic conditions that may also develop in adulthood (for example, melanomas and renal neoplasms).

-The underlying cause of most pediatric cancers is currently unknown.
-However, it has been estimated that genetic alterations, responsible for increased susceptibility to tumor development, are present in approximately 8% of pediatric patients and this in the absence of any significant family history.
+The underlying cause of most pediatric tumors is currently unknown.
+However, it has been estimated that genetic alterations responsible for an increased susceptibility to tumor development are present in approximately 8% of pediatric patients, even in the absence of a significant family history.

-Click here for detailed list of the Pediatric and Rare Cancer Syndromes and genes that are covered by OncoPed®.
+Click here for a list of the hereditary cancer syndromes and associated genes included in OncoPed®.

 Click here for the technical data sheet for OncoPed®.